The ultimate guide to commercial lease incentives, for tenants

 Generally, rent-free periods are popular with tenants who require some assistance upfront.
 Some examples of this are for Tenants whom it would take some time to generate cash flow, are undertaking significant fit-out works, or those who just need the cash flow assistance because of external factors, like COVID-19.

 Rent abatement (reduction)

-A rent abatement is essentially a reduction in rent spread over the commercial lease term of a commercial property.
+A rent abatement is essentially a reduction in rent spread over a period (or all) of the lease term.
 It is usually represented as a dollar or percentage discount.
 Post-COVID, cashflow will become extremely important for landlords.
 So, they’re likely to be more generous with the incentive for tenants who require less incentive upfront.

-For example, a tenant may negotiate to be reimbursed for $450,000 of their office fit-out costs instead of opting for a rent-free or a rent-abatement period.
+A tenant may negotiate to be reimbursed for a portion (or all) of their fit-out costs instead of opting for a rent-free or a rent-abatement period.

 If you negotiate payment for fit-out works, ask your landlord if there are any preconditions that you’ll need to meet before you qualify for the incentive payment.

 - Will they take whole or partial ownership of the fit-out once completed?

 - Will they ask for a so-called ‘incentive guarantee’ to cover the incentive?

 - Will the payment be made on a reimbursement basis or will you be required to submit all your invoices to your landlord as they come through?